evnm/research-in-production/README.md

 two halves of this equation.
 The research side is often accused of lacking context to the trials and tribulations of "real-world" developers.
-Conversely, developers largely take for granted the debt owed to the giants on whose shoulders they stand.
+Conversely, developers largely take for granted the debt owed to the researchers upon whose work they rely.

 Research In Production is an attempt to bolster appreciation for the research side of R&D by shedding light on some of the academic and